eclipsesrl/udesly-docs/docs/wordpress-pages-structure.md

 >
 > specific = {slug or id of your post}

+You can also insert more IDs or slugs separated by commas, in order to have more template pages

 For example, if we add the following attributes on the body of a page

 > page = single